atiqueahmedziad/intro-git-workshop/lessons/set-up-instruction.md

 section: "Welcome"
 ---

-Before we get off to the races, I have mentioned a few things for you to set up.
+Before we get off to the races, I have mentioned a few things for you in the following to set up.

 #### 1. [Install Git][git] in your pc.